phpearth/docs/php/README.md

 # Vanilla PHP

+In this course you will learn how to properly write PHP code, develop PHP applications and in general you will become more confident in your PHP development skills.

 ## [Introduction](/php/intro)

 PHP is a widely used, popular general-purpose scripting language that is especially suited to web development and writing command line scripts.
-Start with this chapter to get to know vanilla PHP.
+Start with this chapter to get to know PHP.

 ## [PHP language reference](/php/ref)